Key Concepts

 Section titled “3-Layer Search Architecture”The platform uses a progressive search strategy:

-- Source: Community knowledge base in Weaviate vector database
+- Layer 2 (Public): Community knowledge base via Weaviate vector database

 Roles & Permissions